This page about a possible gout cause that's little known, was last reviewed or updated on 9 March 2017.

 Nevertheless this gout cause theory does have three good lessons for us.

-The first is because uric acid is an antioxidant, and if it falls to a very low level – say 2.0 mg/dL or below – you need to be eating plenty of antioxidant rich foods.
-On any good gout diet you would be doing this anyway, but this is an extra reason.
+The first is because uric acid is an antioxidant, and if it falls to a very low level – say 2.0 mg/dL or below – you need to be eating plenty of antioxidant rich foods to boost your ability to deal with free radicals.
+On any good gout diet you would be doing this anyway, but this is an additional reason.
 More about this in a few seconds.
 I doubt any doctor would recommend you attempt to raise your uric acid level, but you can ask.

 The second is that, if there's some truth in the theory that a shortage of antioxidants is a part cause of slowly rising uric acid, once again you must be eating lots of antioxidants and taking major antioxidant dietary supplements such as vitamin C, vitamin E, selenium and the ones that make glutathione.